iheykal/maandhise/MONGODB_ATLAS_SETUP.md

 5. 🔄 Set up monitoring and alerts
 6. 🔄 Implement backup strategies

-Your MongoDB Atlas setup is now ready for the Maandhise Corporate application! 🎉
+Your MongoDB Atlas setup is now ready for the SAHAL CARD application! 🎉